Legal framework

 The impact of our computing curriculum

 The progress and development of pupils within the EYFS is assessed against the early learning goals outlined in the ‘Statutory framework for the early years foundation stage’.
-For further information about assessment in EYFS, please visit our Early Years area found via the Learning tab on our school website (www.berkswichceprimary.co.uk).
+For further information about assessment in EYFS, please visit our Early Years area found via the Learning tab on our school website.

-Assessment will be undertaken in various forms, including the following:
+Assessment may be undertaken in various forms, including the following:

-Parents will be informed about their child’s attainment in music during the Summer term every year.
+Parents and carers will be informed about their child’s attainment in computing during the Summer term every year.
 This will include information on pupils’ attitudes towards the subject.
-Verbal reports can be provided during informal meetings with parents throughout the year.
-The progress of pupils with SEND will be monitored by the SENDCo.
+Verbal reports can be provided during informal meetings with parents and carers throughout the year.
+The progress of children with SEND will be monitored by the SENDCo.

 By the time children leave our school; they will be responsible, competent, confident and creative participants of an increasingly digital world.